Meet our MSM teachers!

 At age 17 Mary won a position with the Mankato Symphony Orchestra, where you can still see her playing first violin.
 Mary also began teaching at age 17 and has experience teaching players of all ages.
 She is a licensed Suzuki violin teacher, having received training in Wisconsin and Michigan with well known Suzuki trainers.
 She loves being a teacher because she agrees with Dr. Suzuki that any person can learn and because she believes that playing and teaching help her be the best version of herself!

-Patti Tryhus has been teaching violin and viola at the Mankato School of Music since 1979 and been a director since 1988.
+Patti Tryhus has been teaching violin and viola at the Mankato School of Music since 1979 and served as Director from 1988-2017.
 After studying violin for four years with Marilyn Bos at MSU, she received training in the Suzuki method at the American Suzuki Institute in Stevens Point Wisconsin and attended numerous workshops and conferences over the years.
 She observes that “the best Suzuki teachers follow Dr. Suzuki’s lead in setting a high standard for tone while having fun with the children.

 Patti has fiddled and sang for many years in a band with her husband Steve and played violin for nearly 25 years in the Mankato Symphony Orchestra.
 She still performs with Steve for various occasions.
 They raised two musical sons, Peder and John, and Patti remembers, “In our family it all started with singing and listening to good music.
 That was the easy part, the mother tongue method.
 The difficult part was setting aside enough time to be patient and feel creative with our home practice.
 I know it’s not easy.
 But watching other parents through the years, I see evidence that with persistence and love, much can be accomplished!”